-In June 2020 Soma Sara created the online platform 'Everyone's Invited' to share experiences of rape culture in schools.
+In June 2020 Soma Sara created the online platform 'Everyone's Invited' to share experiences of rape culture in schools and colleges.
 This precipitated a national movement.
 The website currently has over 50,000 testimonies.
-The government responded by commissioning Ofsted to carry out a rapid review Review of sexual abuse in schools.
+The government responded by commissioning Ofsted to carry out a rapid review Review of sexual abuse in schools and colleges - GOV.UK (www.gov.uk).
 The summary recommendations stated that all schools are to accept that the type of behaviour associated with rape culture is happening here, whether we have proof or not.